Theoretical Maximum Habitat Methodology

 • DSMhabitat::fr_delta$biop_itp_2018_2019

 For each river in the SIT DSM, we calculated the theoretical maximum habitat for above and below dams or for unregulated rivers.
-See the document for an in-depth overview of theoretical maximum habitat modeling methods.
+See the methodology document for an in-depth overview of theoretical maximum habitat modeling methods.

 Methods for Scaling the Curve